 The chart here, from Prichard (2016), shows an example of data discrepancies in tax revenues for Ghana.1 The different series correspond to different sources: the blue line denotes estimates using IMF Article IV reports, the orange line denotes estimates from the IMF-GFS, the yellow line denotes data from IMF Country Reports, and the green line denotes estimates from the World Bank World Development Indicators.2

 As can be seen, research findings and policy conclusions would be quite different depending on the source that one uses to characterize the evolution of tax revenues in Ghana.

 Alternative measures of Tax revenue (% GDP), Ghana, 1980-2010 – Prichard (2016)3

-Considering the above, the International Centre for Tax and Development (ICTD) recently started producing a depurated dataset that combines data from multiple sources (including the OECD, the IMF-GFS and the WB-WDI among others), applying consistency checks and flagging potential problems that may arise with the interpretation of estimates.
+Considering the above, the International Centre for Tax and Development (ICTD) started producing a depurated dataset that combines data from multiple sources (including the OECD, the IMF-GFS and the WB-WDI among others), applying consistency checks and flagging potential problems that may arise with the interpretation of estimates.
 This is a very valuable resource for research and a clear improvement over the individual underlying sources.

 The following visualization maps cross-country estimates of total tax revenues as a share of GDP from the new ICTD Government Revenue Dataset (ICTD-GRD).
 You can find many other visualizations using this data in our entry on taxation.